Epistimio/orion/docs/src/user/benchmark.rst

 assessment levels.

-Benchmark can be created as below, refer :doc:`/code/benchmark/benchmark_client` for how to create and :doc:`/code/benchmark` for how to use benchmark.
+Benchmark can be created as below, refer to :doc:`/code/benchmark/benchmark_client` for how to create and :doc:`/code/benchmark` for how to use benchmark.

 .. code-block:: python